 This course surveys infectious and noninfectious diseases of domestic animals.
 The content includes aspects of disease such as etiology, clinical signs, treatment, prevention, and pathology.
 Animal health care and preventative disease procedures will be implemented.
 Principles of the disease process, epidemiology, zoonoses, public health significance as well as behavior management will be emphasized.
 Attendance is required for successful completion of the course.
 To enroll in the course an overall GPA of 2.0 is required for previously required courses.
-(Prerequisites: VT 1410, VT 2900, VT 1710, VT 1810).
+(Prerequisites: VT 1410, VT 2900, VT 1710, VT 1810.
+Other Requirements: To enroll in the course an overall GPA of 2.0 is required for previously required courses).